OpenInternet/Infosec-infosheets/Infosheet messenger hardening guides.md

 ## Signal usernames and phone number privacy

 Signal has recently introduced _usernames_, which allow you to hide your phone number from people you talk to.
 This is particularly useful for those who would prefer not to reveal their real-life identity, or are concerned about targeted harassment.

+Since many people now hide their phone numbers on Signal and use non-descriptive contact names, it can sometimes be a little difficult to figure out who is who.
+We recommend [adding nicknames to your Signal contacts](https://support.signal.org/hc/en-us/articles/360007319011-Manage-Contacts-Nicknames-and-Notes) or adding notes with their affiliations or other key details.
+If you'd like to learn more about this topic, check out [this great article (registration needed)](https://www.404media.co/you-need-to-use-signals-nickname-feature/) on Signal's contact management features.

 ### How to enable this feature